-What is Egg Donation?
+What is egg donation?

 So, what’s an egg?

 Let’s start with the basics.
 The human egg is the female reproductive cell and can also be referred to as an ovum (or ova if plural).
-When in the womb, it’s estimated that a female fetus can have up to seven million eggs!
+When in the womb, it’s estimated that a female fetus can have up to 7 million eggs!
 At birth, that number goes down to about 1 to 2 million, and by the time of puberty, it’s down to about 300,000.

 What exactly does “transferred via IVF” mean?

-The woman providing the egg for an embryo, either an egg donor or the intended mother, goes through a process called controlled ovarian hyperstimulation.
-This is where she is given medications so that she can produce up to thirty matured eggs.
+The woman providing the egg for an embryo, either as an egg donor or the intended mother, goes through a process called controlled ovarian hyperstimulation.
+This is where she is given medications so that she can produce up to 30 matured eggs.
 Retrieval is done with the patient sedated and is performed vaginally with a catheter.

 Deciding to become and egg donor is a decision that can change the lives of others!
 It’s important to do your research so that you fully understand what it means to be an egg donor.
 Once accepted, egg donors then go on an egg donor database so that the intended parent(s) can look through different egg donor profiles.
-Once matched, egg donors will be screened by a licensed social worker and contact will be initiated in whichever way is most comfortable with for both the egg donor and intended parent(s).
+Once matched, egg donors will be screened by a licensed social worker and contact will be initiated in whichever way is most comfortable for both the egg donor and intended parent(s).

 The Process: What is Egg Donation?

 Common side effects after egg donation include bloating, bleeding, or cramping, with symptoms similarly associated with the natural cycle.
-After the retrieval donors will receive a fee, typically $9,000 for first time donors and $10,000 for experienced donors.
+After the retrieval, donors will receive egg donor compensation, typically $9,000 for first time donors and $10,000 for experienced donors.

 Although we offer anonymous and semi-anonymous donation, we do encourage known egg donation.
-Not only does this allow updates on egg donor’s medical history, but we believe it’s important to a child’s sense of identity to know their roots.
-If you came here wondering “what is egg donation?” we hope that you feel more confident in understanding the process!
+Not only does this allow updates on the egg donor’s medical history, but we believe it’s important to a child’s sense of identity to know their roots.
+You can learn more about the benefits of known egg donation in our related blog post.